k-shiroma-code/Rakuten-Stock-Market-Pipeline/README.md

-# 📈 Stock Market Data Pipeline with Apache Airflow
+# 📈 Weather Data Pipeline with Apache Airflow

 A modular, containerized data pipeline that extracts, processes, and stores historical stock price data using **Apache Airflow**, **MinIO**, and **Docker**.
 Inspired by *Marc Lamberti’s Apache Airflow: The Hands-On Guide*.